oterrab/portfolio-projects/sql/questions/interview_1.md

 This interview was for a job as Developer Pl/SQL Júnior.
 They gave me as dataset the built-in oracle sql scott schema.
 This can be acessed using SQL Developer or at [Oracle Live](https://livesql.oracle.com/).

-### Question: Create a query for employees hired in <del>the last 30 days</del> the last month.
+### Question 1: Create a query for employees hired in the last 30 days.

-Observation: The first time I did it wrong and instead of giving the last 30 days as asked in Question 1, I've wrote the code for last month.
-Rookie mistake.
+- The first time I did it wrong and instead of giving the last 30 days as asked in Question 1, I've wrote the code for last month.
 But since its a valid code, I`ve decided to leave it here.
+Unfortunately, this was sent as main query in the interview.
+Rookie mistake, more attention next time.

 ```sql
 /*